 Beauty And The Beast Set Design

-Renowned production designer Sarah Greenwood took charge in translating the scenery from the cartoon classic to the big screen.
-Her focus was to bring to life Belle’s ‘poor provincial’ town, and the Beast’s magnificent yet desolate castle.
+Renowned production designer Sarah Greenwood took charge translating the cartoon classic to the big screen.
+Her focus was to bring to life Belle’s ‘poor provincial’ town, and the Beast’s magnificent castle.

-Their re-imagination of the classic film was a massive undertaking but stayed true to the classic period craftsmanship, and results are a thing of beauty.
+The re-imagination of the classic film was a massive undertaking but stayed true to the classic period craftsmanship.
+The results are a thing of beauty.

 I was surprised to learn that the sleepy village is actually named after the author of the original fairytale, Gabrielle-Suzanne Barbot de Villeneuve (say that five times fast).
 She wrote the fairy tale in 1740, roughly the same time period the film is set.